jakek14/darkmodeknownvisitors/public/KnownVisitors Privacy & Compliance Portal.pdf.md

 # CAN-SPAM (U.S. Email Marketing Law)

-The **Controlling the Assault of Non-Solicited Pornography And Marketing Act (CAN-SPAM)** sets the rules for commercial emails in the United States. **CAN-SPAM** **compliance** is crucial when using KnownVisitors to collect emails and send marketing messages.Key points include:
+The **Controlling the Assault of Non-Solicited Pornography And Marketing Act (CAN-SPAM)** sets the rules for commercial emails in the United States. **CAN-SPAM** **compliance** is crucial when using KnownVisitors to collect emails and send marketing messages.
+Key points include:

 **·No** **Illegal** **Email** **Harvesting:** CAN-SPAM prohibits harvesting email addresses from websites that publish a notice prohibiting such collection.
 KnownVisitors does not collect or provide emails from any source that violates this rule.
 We ensure our data sources are compliant and expect our clients to only use KnownVisitors on websites where email collection is permitted.